Women and Coronary Artery Disease - Topic Overview

 the arteries' inside channels, decreasing blood flow to heart muscle.
 If the

-plaque becomes unstable and ruptures, a blood clot can form at the rupture site
+plaque becomes unstable and ruptures, inflammation and a blood clot can form at the rupture site

 and block blood flow, resulting in a